greenmail-mail-test/greenmail/README.md

   Make sure you got [Maven 3.2.1+][maven_download] or higher.
   If you want to skip building the docker image, leave out the `-Pdocker` profile option.

+  If you want to skip the long running tests, use the Maven option `-DskipITs` .

 * Build the Maven site (and the optional example report)

   `mvn site -Psite`